Should you have a personal or a business Instagram account in 2021?

 There are a few large channels that have had success with switching to private accounts.
 These were channels that frequently had their content stolen and whose posts were frequently shared with many people via messages.
-If someone receives a direct message that includes post from a private account, they’ll need to follow in order to view the post.
+If someone receives a direct message that includes a post from a private account, they’ll need to follow it in order to view the post.

 However, if you have under 100,000 followers and you’re looking to grow, a public account is the way to go.